serkanh/sre-bot-strands/README.md

 - **`/generate-prp`** - Creates comprehensive PRPs (Prompt Request Proposals) with codebase research and implementation blueprints
 - **`/execute-prp`** - Executes PRPs for one-pass feature implementation

+### `.claude/agents/`
+Specialized AI agents for specific tasks:

+- **`senior-systems-architect`** - Architecture expert focused on modular, black-box design principles for building maintainable systems.
+Analyzes codebases for architectural patterns and suggests refactoring strategies.
+- **`library-docs-researcher`** - Documentation researcher that finds comprehensive library documentation using Context7 and web search.
+Provides installation guides, usage examples, and API references for any library or framework.

 ## Usage

 Clone this repository as a starting point for new Claude Code projects.
 The hooks ensure code quality and security, while the commands provide structured approaches for complex feature development.